Nation this week

-An overcrowded boat carrying about 138 Rohingya refugees from Bangladeshi camps sank in the Bay of Bengal, leaving at least 15 confirmed dead, mostly women, Bangladeshi officials said.
-The coast guard, navy divers and other rescuers recovered the bodies after the wooden boat capsized off St. Martin’s Island, the top elected official on the island said.
+An overcrowded boat carrying about 138 Rohingya refugees from Bangladeshi camps sank in the Bay of Bengal, leaving at least 15 confirmed dead, mostly women.
+The death toll later rose to 21.
+The coast guard, navy divers and other rescuers recovered dozens bodies after the wooden boat capsized off St. Martin's Island, the top elected official on the island said to journalists.

 Noor Ahmed said by phone from the scene that 71 refugees on the boat survived.
 It was unclear how many remained missing.
 The passengers were enticed by traffickers to board the boat from various points as it headed for Malaysia, he said.
 Iqbal Hossain, a police superintendent in Cox's Bazar, said by phone the overcrowding of the boat, which may have also been carrying additional cargo, caused it to capsize.

 In a move that stunned many, the Awami League chose Rezaul Karim Chowdhury, joint general secretary of the party's Chattogram city unit, instead of incumbent mayor AJM Nasir Uddin, to contest the Chittagong City Corporation mayoral election.
 The ruling party also nominated former president of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI) Md Shafiul Islam Mohiuddin for by-polls in Dhaka-10 parliamentary constituency.